KaterynaKandziuba/EPAM_protractor/README.md

 When user clicks on “Search” icon on the header
 Then tab with the most frequent searches occurs

-2. To check the list of the most frequent searches is clickable Given user arrives on the https://www.epam.com/
+2. To check the search "Submit" button is blue
+Given user arrives on the https://www.epam.com/
 When user clicks on “Search” icon on the header
-And tab with the most frequent searches occurs
-Then user clicks on the first option
-And the frequent search text occurs in the search field
+Then the search "Submit" button is blue

 3. To check the correctness of the search results Given user arrives on the https://www.epam.com/